openrndr/orx/orx-midi/README.md

 # orx-midi

-A minimal and limited library for Midi controllers.
+Basic MIDI support for keyboards and controllers.
+Send and receive note and control change events.

 Orx-midi is a wrapper around javax.midi.

 ## Usage